carpentries/lesson-development-training/instructors/instructor-notes.md

 The curriculum was piloted in six half-days, with an extended break for lesson trial runs between half-days 4 & 5.
-Below is the schedule for the pilot, showing a break down of episodes across each half-day.

 ## Training Themes